SrUmut/todoapi/README.md

 ## /account/{id}
 example /account/3

-### GET: return all todos belonging to account with specified id
+### GET: return all todos belonging to account with specified id if JWT is valid

 ### POST: modify (add, change status(done/ not done), delete) To Dos
 ```